What Does An Enlarged Prostate Feel Like?

 The physical and non-physical symptoms of an enlarged prostate can take a toll on a person's psychological well-being.
 Living with the discomfort, urinary issues, and potential sexual changes can lead to increased levels of anxiety, depression, frustration, and decreased self-esteem.
 It is important to seek support from healthcare professionals, loved ones, or support groups to address these emotional challenges and develop coping strategies.

-See also What Are The Symptoms Of Prostate Problems?
+See also What Are The Signs Of A Bladder Outlet Obstruction?

 Complications from an Enlarged Prostate